ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 1. Add applications under test to the server setup as above using the IDE
 1. Switch off screen saver and power saving
 1. Next remote desktop from another machine as the user stated in the password doc
-    - We have tried making this autologon but it get stuck at the policy screen
+    - We have tried making this auto-logon but it get stuck at the policy screen
     - We don't need VNC this seems to do the job without a problem
 1. Then disconnect the session (i.e. don't log out)